jm0nsta96/jm0nsta96.github.io/about.md

 permalink: /about/
 ---

-I am currently attending the University of Mary Washington trying to obtain my degree in computer science.
+I am currently a Junior attending the University of Mary Washington trying to obtain my degree in computer science.

 ### My personal life